 As a student, you are asked to wipe down your high-touch devices, like cell phones and laptops, frequently.
 You should also wash your hands with soap and water for 20 seconds often throughout the day, including after sneezing or coughing, before and after eating, after touching commonly used surfaces and after using the restroom.
 Hand sanitizer can be used if you cannot easily wash your hands.

-Yes, one of UNC Charlotte’s 22 working groups planning the return to fall classes is focused solely on air quality.
+Yes, one of UNC Charlotte’s 22 working groups is focused solely on air quality.
 Our air systems meet and exceed the current recommended air changes per hour.
 The air change is the number of times air enters and exits a room in an hour.
 It is important to also note that there are no reports of air distribution systems spreading COVID-19 or other infectious diseases such as the flu.

 Everyone is expected to wear a cloth face covering that covers their nose and mouth whenever they are indoors unless they are alone in a personal space (even if not within six feet of another person).
 Management may grant exceptions for medical conditions or specific job duty or task that does not accommodate the wearing of a cloth face covering.